 - international evidence collection (including enforcement of letters rogatory).

-Michelle has appeared as counsel before the courts of British Columbia, the Alberta Court of Queen’s Bench, the Alberta Court of Appeal, the Ontario Superior Court of Justice, the BC Privacy Commissioner, the Federal Privacy Commissioner, Consumer Protection BC, the Youth Justice (Criminal) Court, and in leave to appeal proceedings before the Supreme Court of Canada.
+Michelle has appeared as counsel before the courts of British Columbia, the Alberta Court of King’s Bench, the Alberta Court of Appeal, the Saskatchewan Court of King’s Bench, the Ontario Superior Court of Justice, the BC Privacy Commissioner, the Federal Privacy Commissioner, Consumer Protection BC, the Youth Justice (Criminal) Court, and in leave to appeal proceedings before the Supreme Court of Canada.
 She has also appeared as counsel before both domestic and international arbitration tribunals.

 Michelle is a regional lead for BLG’s Appellate Advocacy group and a key contact for BLG’s Class Actions and Arbitration groups.
 She is the co-chair of BLG’s national disputes training program for associates.
 She is a leader in technology-assisted and virtual hearings, and in 2012, was one of the first counsel in British Columbia to conduct a trial with electronically presented evidence.
 She is a member of BLG’s virtual disputes task force.
 Prior to beginning her articles at BLG, Michelle completed a one-year judicial clerkship at the BC Court of Appeal.